 Set amidst the rolling countryside and close to the upper reaches of the River Fal, this immaculately presented single storey converted barn is perfect for those looking for peace & tranquility, yet only 10 mins from the nearest beach and within easy reach of both St Mawes & Portscatho.
 Regret no dogs.

-Discounts available for couples staying for 7 nights outside the peak season using just one room.
+Discounts available for couples staying for 7 nights outside the peak season using just one bedroom.

 If you are looking for a relaxing time, in a peaceful and stunning location, Ardevora Vean is perfect for you.
 Nestled in the beautiful countryside of the Roseland Peninsula and close to the upper reaches of the River Fal, this immaculately renovated west wing of Ardevora Mill is a great place to stay.
-Off the beaten track, yet only 10 mins from the nearest beach and within easy reach of both St Mawes & Portscatho.
+Off the beaten track (down a long farm track), yet only 10 mins from the nearest beach and within easy reach of both St Mawes & Portscatho.
 Regret no dogs.

 If you are holidaying with family or friends, two additional cottages (Crowjy Ardevora & Ardevora an Gylen) are just across the courtyard - booking these will give you accommodation for 11 guests in total.
 N.B.
 Both these cottages have a Sunday changeover.